Poland

 Relief for renovation of monuments

-Starting from 2023, the formula of relief for renovation of monuments changed (as a result of the Polish Deal amendment of July 2022) and currently it will be possible only to deduct expenses incurred for renovation works (under certain conditions) without the possibility of expenses deduction for the purchase of the historic property.
-Moreover, these expenses will be deductible after the renovation is approved by the provincial conservator of monuments.
+Under the current provisions the relief for renovation of monuments allows property owners or co-owners to deduct from their income 50% of expenses incurred exclusively on renovation works (provided specific conditions are met) on the historic property.
+These expenses become deductible after the renovation is approved by the provincial conservator of monuments.
 The taxpayer may deduct 50% of the renovation costs incurred for the historic property (with no limit).

 Change in taxation of private rental income